pmitros/Science-Fallacies/README.md

 # Group Topics

+* [Peer review process](review.html): In most cases, peer review is a 30 second skim.
+In most cases, there are no incentives for doing a good job.
+Famous computer-generated and made-up papers have been accepted into credible venues, and agreement between reviewers is minimal.
 * Confidence intervals and p-values.
 P-values and lack of reporting of null results.
 Famous John Ioannidis paper.
 * The scientific process
 * Selection of academics: Thereau called the concept here a mutual admiration society, and today, it is called an echo chamber
-* Peer review process: A 30 second skim, in many cases.
-No incentives for doing a good job.
-Famous computer-generated and BS papers accepted
 * Lack of incentives around errors
 * Incentives for promotion/popular promotion for academics and universities